Pros: Handles steep hills, drives over everything, fast charge time

 For this metric, we checked how difficult it was to adjust settings on the board, how responsive it felt, whether or not regenerative braking was present, and how heavy the board was.
 We also included how helpful customer support was in answering our questions, and how quickly we received responses.

-This board weighed in at 24.5 lbs, a little on the heavy side and awkward to carry when compared to the other boards, as you can see in the chart below.
+This board weighed in at 24.5 lbs, a little on the heavy side and awkward to carry when compared to the other boards.

 This board lacks a remote, as it is controlled by your body leaning, but does have a mobile app that allows you to easily change between riding modes.
 The board is very responsive to your body's inputs, and does have regenerative braking.
 There is both an email and phone number to reach the manufacturer, and a warranty policy listed in the Owner's Manual.
 Unfortunately, there is no return policy.
 We did find the support to be very helpful, as we did have to send in a malfunctioning model to be replaced.